rubenzantingh/treafik-nginx-php/README.md

-# treafik-nginx-php
+# Treafik / Nginx / PHP setup with docker-compose.yml

-Basic docker-compose setup for Traefik with Nginx and PHP
+Basic docker-compose setup for Traefik with Nginx and PHP.
+Create a .env and set the URL variable for the host.
+Create the directories and nginx.conf in the volumes section or alter the dock-compose.yml.